 The Group first assessed whether impairment exists individually for financial assets that were individually significant, or collectively for financial assets that were not individually significant.
-If the Group determined that no objective evidence of impairment exists for an individually assessed financial asset, whether significant or not, it included the asset in a group of financial assets with similar credit risk characteristics and collectively assessed them for impairment loss was, or continues to be recognized, are not included in a collective impairment assessment.
+If the Group determined that no objective evidence of impairment exists for an individually assessed financial asset, whether significant or not, it included the asset in a group of financial assets with similar credit risk characteristics and collectively assessed them for impairment.
+Assets that were individually assessed for impairment and for which an impairment loss was, or continues to be recognized, are not included in a collective impairment assessment.